Joey Rubenstein: Casting Frontier

-Joey Rubenstein developed the initial concept for Casting Frontier and its original coding software that enabled producers, talent and casting agents to effectively identify talent through "virtual" castings, live feeds and video submissions while he was working in the casting industry in Los Angeles.
-His automation software, called iSession, is used throughout all areas of talent casting - from both talent submissions and people who solicit talent for representations and projects - in the United States and Canada and his database of talent is over 800,000 users.
+He developed the initial concept for Casting Frontier and its original coding software in 2007 while working as a casting professional in Los Angeles.
+The platform enables producers, talent and casting agents to effectively identify talent through "virtual" castings, live feeds and video submissions.
+The company's automation software, called iSession, is used throughout all areas of talent casting - from both talent submissions and people who solicit talent for representations and projects - in the United States and Canada and the company's database of talent is over 800,000 users.
+Rubenstein served as the company's C.E.O until Casting Frontier sold to Talent Systems (a subsidiary of Caltius Equity Partners) in 2020.